obhq/obliteration/README.md

 - [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools)
 - [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb)

 Then open this folder with VS Code.
-It will ask which CMake preset to use and you need to choose the same one that you was using when building.
+It will ask which CMake preset to use and you need to choose the same one that you were using when building.
 Everything should work out of the box (e.g. code completion, debugging, etc).

 ### Get a homebrew application for testing